LukasMurdock/LukasMurdock.github.io/_posts/2020-07-14-2020-mask-oversimplification.md

 date: July 14, 2020
 ---

 There are currently two camps.
 One camp has followed the advice from experts, and you can view it as following orders—that’s not a bad thing.
-The other camp, doesn’t believe the experts, doesn’t want to follow orders, because this is America and here we seek freedom.
+Another camp, doesn’t believe the experts, doesn’t want to follow orders, because this is America and here we seek freedom.

 Ill-defined freedom.